PrintM3D/Micro-Docs/getting-started/loading-and-unloading-3d-ink.md

 **Tables of M3D Filament Cheat Codes**

-Below are two tables that display all cheat codes for ABS, PLA, and Chameleon filament colors, which can be used during the Load Filament process.
+Below are tables that display all cheat codes for ABS, PLA, Opaque PLA, Chameleon and Tough filament colors, which can be used during the Load Filament process.
 You can view a couple of chameleon filament videos to learn more about how it works: [Genie Blue - Ice 15C Video](https://www.youtube.com/watch?v=9hHulkFg_Gs) and [Coral Orange - Warm 45C Video](https://www.youtube.com/watch?v=xcd2PSUJw98).
 If you notice a cheat code displays incorrect information in the M3D software, please contact our [technical support team here](https://support.printm3d.com/submit_ticket).

 | **Expert 3D Ink \(ABS\)** |   | **3D Ink \(PLA\)** |   |
 | :--- | :--- | :--- | :--- |